Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

-If $(G,T)$ can be obtained from a graph $(G-v,T\bs\{v\})$ using an introduce operation then Proposition~\ref{propo:connectedness} shows that $G-v$ is again $(k-2)$-connected, and obviously it is again chordal, so we may use induction to conclude that $\C^c_k(G-v,T\bs \{v\})$ is either an $(m+1,k)$-color-complete graph or a forest that satisfies the INP.
-Proposition~\ref{propo:connectedness} also shows that $|T|\ge k-1$.
-This shows that Lemma~\ref{lem:invariantIntroduce} covers all cases, and thus $\C^c_k(G,T)$ satisfies the desired property again.
+If $(G,T)$ can be obtained from a graph $(G-v,T\bs\{v\})$ using an introduce operation then Lemma~\ref{propo:connectedness} shows that $G-v$ is $(k-2)$-connected, and obviously it is chordal, so we may use induction to conclude that $\C^c_k(G-v,T\bs \{v\})$ is either an $(m+1,k)$-color-complete graph or a forest that satisfies the INP.
+Lemma~\ref{propo:connectedness} also shows that $|T|\ge k-1$.
+This shows that Lemma~\ref{lem:invariantIntroduce} covers all cases, and thus $\C^c_k(G,T)$ satisfies the desired property.

-In the remaining case, Lemma~\ref{lem:ChordalNiceTreedecomp} shows that $(G,T)$ is the join of two (smaller) graphs $(G_1,T)$ and $(G_2,T)$, which are again $(k-2)$-connected (Proposition~\ref{propo:connectedness}), and chordal since they are induced subgraphs of $G$, so we can use the induction hypothesis.
-Then Lemma~\ref{lem:invariantJoin} can be applied, to show that $\C^c_k(G,T)$ satisfies the desired property again.
+In the remaining case, Lemma~\ref{lem:ChordalNiceTreedecomp} shows that $(G,T)$ is the join of two (smaller) graphs $(G_1,T)$ and $(G_2,T)$, which are $(k-2)$-connected (Lemma~\ref{propo:connectedness}), and chordal since they are induced subgraphs of $G$, so we can use the induction hypothesis.
+Then Lemma~\ref{lem:invariantJoin} can be applied, to show that $\C^c_k(G,T)$ satisfies the desired property.

 \end{proof}